Tiny Weekends

 Seasonal Notes

 Open year-round but reduced hours November-March.
-Summer is prime time with full programming (keeper chats, enrichment activities).
-Spring and fall are the sweet spot — comfortable weather, active animals, manageable crowds.
+Admission is seasonal — higher May through October when more exhibits run.
+Spring and fall are the sweet spot: comfortable weather, active animals, manageable crowds.

 Rainy Day?